 If you remain in the UK after the date on which your current immigration permission ends without submitting an application for further leave to remain, then you become an over stayer, which is a criminal offence.

 The University will not permit you to continue your studies if you become an over stayer and will withdraw your CAS meaning that your Tier 4 application would be refused.
 If you think that you are going to be unable to submit a Tier 4 application before your current leave expires you should speak to a UWE Bristol Immigration Adviser.

 How do I apply if I am under 18 years old?

 How do I provide my biometrics?

-A Visa issued in the UK is issued onto an ID card a called Biometric Residence Permit (BRP).
+A visa issued in the UK is issued onto an ID card called a Biometric Residence Permit (BRP).
 The card shows information about you and your visa.
 It also contains an electronic data chip which holds your information and fingerprints.
 In order to have a BRP issued, you will have to provide fingerprints and have a photo taken, otherwise known as ‘enrolling your biometrics’.